marcvty98/MD/README.md

 ### ydlidar_ros_driver
 To use a Lidar with ros, you need ROS settings too.
 Well, everything about how lidar sensor works are here.

-The current project is completely configured with and no necessary do changes in this directory.
-But, if you want to know more about the YDLIDAR X4 sensor, you can see his GitHub repository [here](https://github.com/YDLIDAR/ydlidar_ros).
+The current project is completely configured and no necessary do changes in this directory.
+But, if you want to know more about the YDLIDAR (X4 sensor), you can see his GitHub repository [here](https://github.com/YDLIDAR/ydlidar_ros).

 ## [3D Printing stl files](https://github.com/marcvty98/MD/tree/main/3D%20Printing%20stl%20files)
 You will see the following directories and files within: